monicavaldez/brevarium-romanum-api/README.md

 # 1954 Breviarium Romanum API

 Reformed by order of the Holy Ecumenical Council of Trent.
-Published by order of Pope St. Pius V and revised by Clement VIII, Urban VIII, and Leo XIII
+Published by order of Pope St. Pius V and revised by Clement VIII, Urban VIII, and Leo XIII.

-Includes the Ordo Insularum Philippinarum.
+Includes the Ordo Insularum Philippinarum (Ordo for the Philippine Islands).

 Imprenta de la